Hover/Touch To Zoom

 Golden Root Recommended Doses and Ingredient Timing

 The recommended dosage of Golden Root ranges depending on the method of extraction.
 This could be anywhere between 180 to 600 mg/day.
-Recommendations for Ingredient timing also varies.
+Recommendations for Ingredient timing also vary.
 A single dose may be effective.
 However, it can also be taken daily, a few weeks before an anticipated stressful event or competition, during which, the dosage can then be maintained (Kelly, 2001).

 Golden Root Supplements